Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 2.1 The Brief Explanation of Dataset

 We chose Student Performance Data Set which is provided on UC Irvine Machine Learning Repository.
 The data were obtained in a survey of students at math and Portuguese language courses in secondary school.
 It contains a lot of interesting social, gender-based and study related information about students.
 Some variables are associated with the questions we are interested in.
-There are several (382) students that belong to both datasets.
+There are several (382) students that belong to both datasets, i.e they take both Math and Portuguese courses.

 (Source)